Ranked

 In terms of terrain, Birds of Prey and Grouse Mountain offer steep mogul-strewn runs.
 This is experts-only terrain.
 Birds of Prey, home to annual races and, frequently, World Cup events, is the more challenging of the pair, but I prefer Grouse Mountain thanks to Royal Elk Glade, a powder-rich tree run.
 Larkspur, on the other hand, is more geared towards intermediate skiers and snowboarders.
 Its handful of runs are frequently groomed but none are rated for beginners.
 The fact that it is so easy to alternate between lifts (and to tuck in for a beer or meal at Talon’s Restaurant) makes this trio of slopes my favorite part of Beaver Creek.

-Eating Out at Beaver Creek
+Eating Out in Beaver Creek

 Though more famous for the posh restaurants found at the various base areas, Beaver Creek does offer on-mountain dining.
 In fact, some of these are just as extravagant as what you’ll find at the base.
 Or in any large city, for that matter.